Justintime50/harvey/README.md

             data: '{ "deployment_type": "deploy", "prod_compose" : true, "healthcheck": ["container_name_1", "container_name_2"] }'
 ```

 Harvey's entrypoint (eg: `http://127.0.0.1:5000/deploy`) accepts a webhook from GitHub.
-If you'd like to simulate a GitHub webhook, simply pass a JSON file like the following example to the Harvey webhook endpoint:
+If you'd like to simulate a GitHub webhook, pass JSON like the following example to the Harvey webhook endpoint:

 ```json
 {